TimurTsedik/TimurTsedik/README.md

 <h2>Expirenced on integrating into banking ABS</h2>

 <h3>My works:</h3>
-Created an app to controll FX and payment position in the bank, integrated with ABS
+Created an app to controll FX and payment position for the commercial bank, integrated with ABS<br /><br />

-those projects on Python:
+those projects on Python:<br />

 findning couple via VK API, VK bot for dating https://github.com/TimurTsedik/VKinder